zph/terraform-provider-mysql/website/docs/index.html.markdown

 ### Azure MySQL server with AzureAD auth enabled connection

-For connections to Azure MySQL server with AzureAD auth enabled, the provider connects using DefaultAzureCredential from the Azure SDK for Go.

 To use this authentication, add `azure://` to the  endpoint.
 This will lead to ignore `password` field which would be replaced by Azure AD token of currently obtained identity.
 You have to use `username` as stated in Azure documentation.